 The new tower was built with two floors, a broad surface helipad, and the actual light tower on top.
 Originally manned by full crews of Coast Guard operators, the station was eventually fully automated before becoming fully obsolete and being abandoned in 2004.

-Once the rusting platform was left to be devoured by the sea, a number of plans for its future were put forth, ranging from demolishing the structure to create an artificial reef to giving it over to a diving company.
+Once the rusting platform was left to be devoured by the sea, several plans for its future were put forth, ranging from demolishing the structure to creating an artificial reef to giving it over to a diving company.
 In the end, it was purchased by an independent buyer who did the unexpected.
-Instead of attempting to destroy the unique rig, the new owner, with the help of volunteers, set to restoring the tower as a one-of-a-kind sea stop.
+Instead of attempting to destroy the unique rig, the new owner, with the help of volunteers, set to restore the tower as a one-of-a-kind sea stop.

-Since being purchased in 2010, the tower has been significantly refurbished and inspected, and today it operates as a sort of water-locked bed and breakfast.
-The tower is far from a bucolic New England townhouse, but what it lacks in warm atmosphere it makes up for in rusty oceanic solitude.
+Since being purchased in 2010, the tower has been significantly refurbished and inspected.
+What it lacks in a warm atmosphere it makes up for in rusty oceanic solitude.

-Update May 2019: It is no longer a bed and breakfast.
+Update as of May 2019: It is no longer a bed and breakfast.

 Know Before You Go